Jeff Paul / Product Designer & Researcher

 Automation workflows, or Zaps, are created using a number of building blocks.
 These include third-party apps, built-in tools, trigger and action events, and authentications, to name a few.
 These building blocks are often used over and over again across multiple steps in a Zap.
 However, Zapier doesn’t provide an easy way to reuse these building blocks, which leads the user to manage a lot of manual processes.

 Scalability proved to be a persistent problem for users building in Zapier’s Editor.
 Users noted that as they built larger and more complex Zaps, maintaining their automation became a burden.
 As a general theme, our team aimed to build functionality that would better serve power users who scaled their usage and were building more advanced automations.
-We wondered how we might make it easier for users to manage, update, and reuse particular components?
+I wondered how I might make it easier for users to manage, update, and reuse particular components.

 Problem